revolutionariestech/github-introduction/README.md

    - Merge branch1 into main (you're on the main branch): `git merge branch1`
 - If you have multiple collaborators that each create their own branch everything needs to be merged to the main first then you're individual branch
    - Say user1 creates a branch called "user1" and user2 creates a branch called "user2".
-      - If user1 makes a change and pushes it onto their branch (user1), they then need to merge "user1" into "main" and push the changes (`git checkout main` then `git merge user1` then `git push`)
+      - If user1 makes a change and pushes it onto their branch (user1), they then need to merge "user1" into "main" and push the changes
+        ```
+        - git checkout main
+        - git merge user1
+        - git push
+        ```
-      - Then user2 needs to pull from "main" and merge those changes onto their branch (user2) (`git checkout main` then `git pull` then `git checkout user2` then `git merge main`)
+      - Then user2 needs to pull from "main" and merge those changes onto their branch (user2)
+        ```
+        - git checkout main
+        - git pull
+        - git checkout user2
+        - git merge main
+        - git push
+        ```

+---
+#### <ins>Fork Repo</ins>
+> A fork is a new repository that shares code and visibility settings with the original “upstream” repo.

+> Forks are used to propose changes to the main repository.

+You can use forks to propose changes related to fixing a bug, you can:
+- Fork the repository
+- Make the fix
+- Submit a pull request to the project owner

+##### How to fork a repo ([More on Forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?platform=windows&tool=webui))
+1. In the top-right corner of the repo's page, click "Fork"
+2. You can then change the name, owner, and description to your desire of this "forked" repo
+3. Click the green "Create a fork" button at the bottom
+4. After you fork a repo, in order for it to exist locally on your computer you can go through the steps of cloning it

+##### Configuring Git to sync your fork with the upstream repository
+> When you fork a project in order to propose changes to the upstream repo, configure Git to pull changes from the upstream repo into the local clone of your fork
 ---
 #### <ins>Git Commands</ins>
 >Here are some other basic/helpful git commands for terminal (includes commands from above too)